HIP-infrastructure/HIP-infrastructure.github.io/docs/source/tutorials/TUTORIAL_Epileptogenicity_map_computation_with_brainstorm.rst

 Requirements
 ------------

-There are no techincal requirements to follow this tutorial as the dataset and software are available on the HIP.
+There are no technical requirements to follow this tutorial because the dataset and software are available on the HIP.

 HIP software used in this tutorial: